jenhausu/3rd-Party-Library-for-iOS/README.md

 * [YIPopupTextView](https://github.com/inamiy/YIPopupTextView) : facebook's post-like input text view for iOS.
 * [KNSemiModalViewController](https://github.com/kentnguyen/KNSemiModalViewController) : UIViewController+KNSemiModal is an effort to make a replica of semi-modal view with pushed-back stacked animation found in the beautiful Park Guides by National Geographic app.
 * [BLKFlexibleHeightBar](https://github.com/bryankeller/BLKFlexibleHeightBar) : Create condensing header bars like those seen in the Facebook, Square Cash, and Safari iOS apps.
+* [iOS-Swift-Circular-Progress-View](https://github.com/wltrup/iOS-Swift-Circular-Progress-View) : A customisable Swift class for a progress view similar to what the Apple Watch has.

 ## Animation
 * [pop](https://github.com/facebook/pop) : An extensible iOS and OS X animation library, useful for physics-based interactions.
 * [Canvas](https://github.com/CanvasPod/Canvas) : Animate in Xcode without code
 * [Popping](https://github.com/schneiderandre/popping) : A collection of animation examples for iOS apps.
+* [INTUAnimationEngine](https://github.com/intuit/AnimationEngine) : INTUAnimationEngine makes it easy to build advanced custom animations on iOS.

 ## Effect
 * [Shimmer](https://github.com/facebook/Shimmer) : An easy way to add a simple, shimmering effect to any view in an iOS app.